Aemilus/Python_Crash_Course/Project/project03/learning_log/README.md

 ```
 .\ll_env\Scripts\activate
 ```
-- if you need to recreate the venv then
+- if you need to recreate the venv then (also check _requirements.txt_)
 ```
 python -m venv ll_env
 .\ll_env\Scripts\activate